BurkovAleksandr/LavaSR/README.md

 Q: How is it so fast?

 A: Because it uses the Vocos architecture which is isotropic and single pass, it's much faster then time-domain based and diffusion based models.
+Vocos scales incredibly well as well.

 Q: What is it trained on?